IIIF/cookbook-recipes/recipe/0015-start/index.md

 ### About selector classes:

 Selectors in Annotation targets are used to describe how to retrieve a given part of a resource.
-There are three Selector classes defined in the IIIF specification:
-* [`ImageApiSelector`](https://iiif.io/api/annex/openannotation/#iiif-image-api-selector) describes the properties/operations available to retrieve a particular image presentation, such as region, size, rotation, etc.
-* [`PointSelector`](https://iiif.io/api/annex/openannotation/#point-selector) describes the properties available to select a specific point either spatially (`x`, `y`) or temporally (`t`).
+There are three Selector classes defined in the IIIF specification, but only one that is appropriate for this use case - [`PointSelector`](https://iiif.io/api/annex/openannotation/#point-selector).
+The `PointSelector` defines a specific point either spatially (`x`, `y`) or temporally (`t`).
-* [Content Selectors](https://iiif.io/api/annex/openannotation/#content-selectors), `AudioContentSelector` and `VisualContentSelector`, allow the publisher to refer to only one aspect of the content, either audio or visual.
-This can be used to refer to visual content from one resource and audio content from another.

-For more on the above Selectors, see: [IIIF Open/Web Annotation Extensions](https://iiif.io/api/annex/openannotation/).
-For additional Selectors, see the [WC3 Web Annotation Selectors](https://www.w3.org/TR/annotation-model/#selectors) (in particular, the FragmentSelector).
+For more information on other Selector classes, see: [IIIF Open/Web Annotation Extensions](https://iiif.io/api/annex/openannotation/) and [WC3 Web Annotation Selectors](https://www.w3.org/TR/annotation-model/#selectors).

 For more on the `start` property, see: [https://iiif.io/api/presentation/3.0/#start](https://iiif.io/api/presentation/3.0/#start)